huangf1/anycsv/README.md

 ## Run Test
 A test is included that reads a csv, changes its delimiter to '|', and writes it to "testfile.csv".
-Run `python test.py` to run the test.
+Run `python3 test.py` to run the test.